 Many of the recent studies of insurgency have concentrated on 'counter-western' insurgencies in Iraq and Afghanistan.
 This part of the project assesses how violent sub-state groups fight against non-Western states.
 For example, do non-state actors in Ukraine, Nigeria and Yemen fight in the same way as the Taliban did against NATO forces in Afghanistan?
 Are the effects of mediatisation of conflcit and power diffusion the same?

 Critically examining the concepts used to assess contemporary warfare.

 How effectively do Western strategic concepts such as asymmetry and hybridity capture conflict dynamics in non-Western wars?
 How do analysts in the different parts of the world use different concepts to assess contemporary warfare?
 How universal (or not) are Western concepts in their explanatory power?
 What other non-Western concepts deserve wider employment in the conflict/war studies literature?

-For a fuller summary of the project click on the icon to the left.
+For a fuller summary of my Marie Curie project please click the icon to the left.